ChocolaMilk92/wrapper/README.md

 ## Wrapper

-No need for an Android emulator to decrypt ALAC files.
-All files from anonymous.
+Setting up an Android emulator to decrypt ALAC files is unnecessary.
+All files are anonymous.
+Credit to [@zhaarey](https://github.com/zhaarey) for AM reverse engineering

 ### Recommended Environment
 #### x86_64 only